ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 ></iframe>

 <br />
-In the next section, the format will look like this: I'll present a research question, talk a bit about the TDA tool I'm going to use, apply that tool, and then interpret the results.
+In the next section, the format will look like this: I'll present a research question, apply a TDA tool, and then interpret the results.
 Also, note that this blog post contains my initial explorations on TDA, I'm in no way an expert.
 I tried my best to verify what I write here but there's a possibility that some of my interpretations (or methodologies) are wrong.
 Please correct me in the comments below if that is the case.